specifics/aero-structures/SysEngLaw.md

 ### Systems Management Risk

 The systems engineering management of a large project is very difficult in the start up phase.
 Requirements are late.
-Of course they are late but engineering should never use that as an excuse and fault to conduct parametric analysis around the expected requirement limits.
+Of course they are late but engineering should never use that as an excuse and fail to conduct parametric analysis around the expected requirement limits.
 Staffing is under the planned level.
 Design engineering is yelling for firm requirements as if the system engineer knows what the requirements are but just won't tell.
 The result is that the Chief Systems Engineer is under fire and may be replaced by a new person who is given a new longer schedule and increased budget and perhaps reduced expectation of results.
 This typical half life of one year makes some people cautious.

 The Twenty Second Law: